josephalabiwork/real-estate-company-performance-analysis/README.md

 - **Blackbury** emerged as the **top performing city** for this real estate firm.
 - **Michael Ochoa** was the **top buyer**, purchasing **5 properties** in 5 years.
 ## 💡 Recommendations
-### 1. Expand Operations in High-Performing Cities
+### 1. Expand Operations in High Performing Cities
 - Focus on **Blackbury**, the company’s top-performing city.
 - Explore **premium property listings** and **new developments** in this area to sustain revenue momentum.
 ### 2. Strengthen Buyer Engagement